 Cornerstone Arts Centre, 25 Station Road, Didcot, Oxon OX11 7NE

 Cornerstone’s annual open exhibition is always a feast of art from local amateur and professional artists.
 This year they focus on drawing including a huge range of styles and methods, from cartoons and doodling to drafting plans for machinery, from pencil on paper to chalk on blackboard, and even electronic drawing.

 The Jam Factory’s annual open exhibition showcases contemporary art by established and emerging Oxford artists.

-Some groups of artists, coordinated by volunteer organisers, have put together more detailed trail maps to help you navigate from venue to venue within certain villages, towns and localities.
-These can be downloaded at www.artweek.org.
+Some groups of artists, coordinated by volunteer organisers, have put together more detailed artist trail maps trail maps to help you navigate from venue to venue within certain villages, towns and localities.